OSJD/test_lucene/Possible_API.md

 #####Counts
 7. Point Count - within a given radius
 8. Point Count - inside a polygon
-9. Point Count - for each bucket for a list of polygons.
+9. Point Count - for each bucket for a list of polygon buckets
 10. Point Count - inside a given box

 ####Sorting and Composition